dadorner-msft/activationws/README.md

 ## Requirements
 - ActivationWs web service runs on IIS and requires
-  - the .NET Framework 4.6 and ASP.NET modules
   - access to the Microsoft BatchActivation Service (`https://activation.sls.microsoft.com`).
 A proxy server can be specified in the web.config file, where necessary
 - `Activate-Product.ps1` requires Windows PowerShell 3.0 or later and needs to be executed with administrative rights